Ongoing CRO & Development Partnership

 Made-to-measure products have unique CRO challenges that generic optimization advice does not address.
 The combination of reducing measurement anxiety (MeasureSafe guarantee), simplifying complex configuration (product builder progressive disclosure), eliminating performance bottlenecks (Core Web Vitals sprint), and fixing technical SEO foundations (structured data + GSC recovery) created compounding improvements across the entire funnel.

 For the technical approach behind the structured data implementation, the mobile sticky ATC pattern, and the performance optimization techniques, see the linked blog posts.
+For comparable engineering-heavy engagements, see the Enea Studio 6-sprint case study covering technical SEO and all-green Core Web Vitals on luxury jewelry, or the Scandinavian furniture marketplace sprint for trust-led CRO on a 0.11% CVR store.

 Dealing with similar challenges on your Shopify store?
 Book a free strategy call and I’ll walk through your biggest conversion opportunities.